jphmrst/PLC/src/plc/vfp/MapProps.lagda.md

-You will need to use both [functional extensionality]({{ site.baseurl }}/Logic/#extensionality) and the [inspection idiom]({{ site.baseurl }}/DataProp/#inspect) for this exercise.
+You will need to use both [functional extensionality]({{ site.baseurl }}/Logic/#extensionality) and the [inspection idiom]({{ site.baseurl }}/DataProp/#inspect) for Exercise `tUpdateShadow`.
 The top-level of your solution should look something like

     tUpdateShadow m x v1 v2 = extensionality point
       where point : (y : String) → (x ↦ v2 , x ↦ v1 , m) y ≡ (x ↦ v2 , m) y